Grayseon/Grayseon/README.md

 - 👋 Hi, I’m @Grayseon
 - 👀 I’m interested in ...
 Node.JS development and Minecraft plugin/mod development
 - 🌱 I’m currently learning ...
-Java development
+SQL

 <!---
 Grayseon/Grayseon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.